rkuma183/wilsonmar.github.io/_posts/2017-03-20-time-series.md

 <a target="_blank" html="https://cloud.githubusercontent.com/assets/300046/24077227/fc53a15c-0c1c-11e7-9782-9514f69c6a70.png">
 <img width="978" alt="tableau interactive wait times 1956x1372" src="https://cloud.githubusercontent.com/assets/300046/24077227/fc53a15c-0c1c-11e7-9782-9514f69c6a70.png"><br />Click for full pop-up</a>

+Metrics include:

+* Percent of value-add time vs. total time.
+   For example: In the case of physician visits, time interacting with physician vs. waiting and other activities.

 ## More on front-end styling #